gmc-code/PC-microbit-micropython/docs/bots/MoveMotor/MoveMotor_motors.rst

     #.
 Write code to drive the buggy to the right at speed 4 in small circles of 5 cm radius.
     #.
 Write code to drive the buggy to the right at speed 7 in medium circles of 80 cm radius.
     #.
-Write code to drive the buggy to the right at speed 10 in in circles of increasing size.
+Write code to drive the buggy to the right at speed 10 in circles of increasing size.
 Use a range function to increase the radius every 4 seconds from 10 to 100 in steps of 10.

 ----